microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

  * it unblocks high priority dependencies of the feature
  * it cleanly collapses into either original proposal

-It is the intent of this proposal to serve as an expirement in its own right.
+It is the intent of this proposal to serve as an experiment in its own right.
-At some point in the future this proposal should collapse into one of the above proposal in a non-breaking manner.
+At some point in the future this proposal should collapse into one of the above proposals in a non-breaking manner.
 After iterating through a number of development cycles, the level of complexity required to serve this feature will reveal itself.
 If the development challenges presented at the top of this document are resolved with the restrictions in place then the proposal will collapse into the 1bit solution and no further work is needed.
-However if the challenges persist then clearly the restrictions are too constraining.
+However, if the challenges persist then clearly the restrictions are too constraining.
 If this occurs then a new proposal shall be made to lift the restrictions allowing for any feature ID and addressing any required process changes which will collapse